sandbreak80/rag_lab/docs/defects/UI_DEFECTS_NOV_17_2025.md

 ---

+### 3a.
+Chat Only Shows 4 Sources (Limited Display)
+**Severity:** Medium
+**Description:** Chat interface only displays 4 sources, but needs to show all used resources in a collapsed/expandable list.

+**Backend Test Required:**
+- [ ] Verify backend returns all sources (not limited to 4)
+- [ ] Test with queries that return 10+ sources
+- [ ] Validate all source types are included in response
+- [ ] Check if there's a backend limit on citations/sources

+**Frontend Fix Required:**
+- [ ] Remove any hardcoded limit of 4 sources
+- [ ] Implement collapsed/expandable list for sources
+- [ ] Show "Show all X sources" / "Collapse" toggle
+- [ ] Display first 4-5 sources by default, allow expansion

+**Files to Check:**
+- `frontend/src/components/chat/MessageItem.tsx`
+- `frontend/src/components/chat/SourceCard.tsx`
+- `services/api/routes/rag.py` (check for source limits)

+---

 ### 4. View Trace in Grafana Link Broken
 **Severity:** Medium
 **Description:** The "View Trace in Grafana" link is broken.